kirilcvetkov92/Self-Driving-Car-Behavior-Deep-Learning/README.md

 ### Running the code

 #### Functionality
-For running this project you will need to install udacity simulation which can be found on [self-driving-car-sim]( https://github.com/udacity/self-driving-car-sim) git repository.
+For running this project you will need to install Udacity simulation which can be found on [self-driving-car-sim]( https://github.com/udacity/self-driving-car-sim) git repository.

 #### Running